bio-raum/FooDMe2/docs/installation.md

 ```

 ### IMPORTANT
 In either case, this will download and format the various databases available through this pipeline.
-Please note that one of these databases is the full GenBank nt Eukaryote database, which has a final size of over 600.GB, and will need over 1.TB during installation.
+Please note that one of these databases is the full GenBank nt Eukaryote database, which has a final size of over 600GB (and growing), and will need over 1TB during installation.
 If your application works with single gene [databases](usage.md#--gene-default--null), you can skip installing this database with `--skip_genbank`.

 ```BASH
 nextflow run bio-raum/FooDMe2 -profile your_profile \\